alt

 • 1,024 low-noise read-out channels

 Each electrode has a miniature pre-amplifier to improve the signal quality.
-And the electrodes are grouped in 16 clusters that can be individually addressed – making it possible to run 16 experiments simultaneously.
+The electrodes are grouped in 16 clusters that can be individually addressed.
+This makes it possible to run 16 experiments simultaneously.
 The MEA is covered with surface chemistry to make it compatible with cell cultures.

 MEA-based single-cell electroporation allows an exact control of each cell's electroporation parameters.
-This enhances the precision of the technique, resulting in more transfected cells in good condition.
+This enhances the precision of the technique. leads to more transfected cells in good condition.
 The results are increased yield and reproducibility and minimal toxic effects.

 Transfection on CMOS micro-electrode array